WendyDoo/Data_Visualisation/README.md

 # Data-Visualisation

 This is my personal project using Shiny R to visualise datasets.
+The project is about analysing Crime and Alcohol-specific deaths analysis before and during the Coronavirus pandemic in England and Wales.

 Three main questions would be answered in this visualisation project: